 You’ll first want to begin by inspecting the gears under a bright light for dust, dirt and dark oil build up, all these problems can indicate a potential issue to the clocks health.
-Gently clean away any debris, the pieces are small so it’s best to use water on a cotton-bud or linen cloth.
+Gently clean away any debris, the pieces are small so it’s best to use water on a cotton-bud or linen cloth, you may also use some cleaning solutions here or soak the whole clock in a diluted solution.
 To rid the timepiece of lint & dust, you can spray it with compressed air after the initial cleaning.
 You can also apply small amounts of clock cleaning fluid, which should be available to find online with a bristle brush if required, however most find that warm water may tackle the job just as well.

 You’ll then need to apply new clock oil to the gears, it’s important to do this slowly, one drop at a time rather than pouring directly over, in some cases over lubricating can cause issues as well.
 Finally reassemble your clock and wind the clock until the gears do not move any further, this should leave the timepiece working as good as new.

 Clock maintenance is important for the survival of your time-piece if you do not have the patience to tend to the mechanics yourself it’s important that you find somebody with delicate hands who’s willing to clean things individually and then reassemble, alternatively you can contact your local clock repairman who can arrange a regular servicing and oiling to ensure your clock does not stop again.